feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ```
 3. Run Helm Install
 ```
-helm install feast-release feast-charts/feast \
+helm install feast-release feast-charts/feast-python-server \
     --set global.registry.path=s3://feast/registries/prod \
     --set global.project=<project name>
 ```

-This chart will deploy two services: `feature-server` and `transformation-service`.
+This chart will deploy a single service.
-Both must have read access to the registry file on cloud storage.
-Both will keep a copy of the registry in their memory and periodically refresh it, so expect some delays in update propagation in exchange for better performance.
+The service must have read access to the registry file on cloud storage.
+It will keep a copy of the registry in their memory and periodically refresh it, so expect some delays in update propagation in exchange for better performance.
+In order for the Go feature server to be enabled, you should set `go_feature_serving: True` in the `feature_store.yaml`.

 #### Load balancing

-The next step would be to install an L7 Load Balancer (eg, [Envoy](https://www.envoyproxy.io/)) in front of the Java feature server.
+The next step would be to install an L7 Load Balancer (eg, [Envoy](https://www.envoyproxy.io/)) in front of the Go feature server.
 For seamless integration with Kubernetes (including services created by Feast Helm chart) we recommend using [Istio](https://istio.io/) as Envoy's orchestrator.

 ## 5. Ingesting features from a stream source